 Providers in England, Northern Ireland and Wales

 Providers in England, Northern Ireland and Wales will record FTE on a per reference period basis.
-Each year is split into 3 reference periods:
+For the 2022/23 and 2023/24 collections this will be one reference period:

 The ReferencePeriodStudentLoad entity records the FTE for a StudentCourseSession in a given reference period.
 One ReferencePeriodStudentLoad entity is returned for each reference period that a StudentCourseSession spans.
 The FTE recorded in the ReferencePeriodStudentLoad entities would therefore total to give the full FTE for the StudentCourseSession.